w3c/wai-website/pages/about/groups/task-forces/adapt.md

 To become a participant in the WAI-Adapt Task Force, you must first be a member of the APA Working Group &mdash; see [Instructions for joining the Accessible Platform Architectures Working Group](https://www.w3.org/groups/wg/apa/instructions/).

-Once you are a member of the APA Working Group, email [who?] to let them know you’d like to join the task force.
+Once you are a member of the APA Working Group, email the [W3C staff contact for the WAI-Adapt Task Force](https://www.w3.org/groups/tf/personalization-tf/participants/#staff) to let them know you’d like to join the task force.

 **Note:** As a participant in one of the APA Working Group’s task forces, you can choose to focus your time exclusively on the task force deliverables and you do not have to contribute to the working group’s other activities.